Glomerulonephritis

 • pANCA positive (Anti-myeloperoxidase, perinuclear, or Anti-MPO Antibody) (see Small Vessel Vasculitis)

-• Eosinophilic granulomatosis with polyangiitis (EGPA, formerly Churg-Strauss)
+• Eosinophilic granulomatosis with polyangiitis (EGPA, formerly Churg-Strauss):

-• Associated with asthma, chronic rhinosinusitis
+• Associated with asthma, chronic rhinosinusitis, peripheral eosinophilia

 • Microscopic polyangiitis (MPA)